Fendi lets sun shine on post-Lagerfeld era, glancing back

 THE LIGHTNESS OF EMPORIO ARMANI

-Giorgio Armani says he wanted to dress his Emporio Armani woman in air.
+Giorgio Armani says he wanted to dress his Emporio Armani woman in air — a seemingly impossible task.
 He just about succeeds.

 The Spring/Summer 2020 collection was a study of lightness and movement, softness in materials, silhouette and color palette.